 - Not taking cheap shots at your opponents.

-The value of debate is easily seen when we consider these ten benefits of debating.
+The value of debating is easily seen when we consider these ten benefits of debating.
 Debating can give students more confidence to speak to people in their lives because they’ve carefully observed and analyzed many arguments.
 During high school years, students have time to think carefully about issues that they will encounter constantly throughout their life.
 The importance of debate in education is clearly seen when we consider the many advantages of debate.